uwetom/media-production-worksheets/week_16-VR-Interactions/README.md

 > [!TIP]
 > In the simulator, you need to press tab to select the controllers, then press the **i** key to simulate pressing up on the right thumb stick and producing a teleport beam.

+> [!TIP]
+> You can use a teleportation anchor instead of an area if you want to lock the user to a particular spot.

 ## 2. Simple Interactable